sou-matteo-sav/sou_lab_cni/sou_podman/README.md

 HAProxy will be exposed on port 8443, and will be used as a path-based reverse proxy.

-Aftern playbook execution, grafana and prometheus can be reached calling HAProxy:
+After playbook execution, grafana and prometheus can be reached calling HAProxy:
 - https://localhost:8443/grafana
 - https://localhost:8443/prometheus